 1. Napa Cabbage Coleslaw

-If you're searching for a napa cabbage salad recipe, give this one a try!
+If you're searching for a napa cabbage salad recipe, try this one!
 It's a simple recipe that you might find yourself making over and over again.

 2. Vegetarian Napa Cabbage Rolls